ethereum/ethereum-org-website/src/content/roadmap/statelessness/index.md

 History expiry refers to clients pruning away older data that they are unlikely to need, so that they only store a small amount of historical data, dropping older data when new data arrives.
 There are two reasons clients require historical data: syncing and serving data requests.
 Originally, clients had to sync from the genesis block, verifying that each successive block is correct all the way to the head of the chain.
 Today, clients use "weak subjectivity checkpoints" to bootstrap their way to the head of the chain.
 These checkpoints are trusted started points, like having a genesis block close to the present rather than the very start of Ethereum.
 This means clients can drop all information prior to the most recent weak subjectivity checkpoint without losing the ability to sync to the head of the chain.
 Clients currently serve requests (arriving via JSON-RPC) for historical data by grabbing it from their local databases.
 However, with history expiry this will not be possible if the requested data has been pruned.
 Serving this historical data is where some innovative solutions are required.

 One option is that clients request historical data from peers using a solution such as the Portal Network.
 The Portal Network is an in-development peer-to-peer network for serving historical data where each node stores a small piece of Ethereum's history such that the entire history exists distributed across the network.
-Requests are served by seeking out peers storing the relevant dataand requesting it from them.
+Requests are served by seeking out peers storing the relevant data and requesting it from them.
 Alternatively, since it is generally apps that require access to historical data, it can become their responsibility to store it.
 There may also be enough altruistic actors in the Ethereum space that would be willing to maintain historical archives.
 It could be a DAO that spins up to manage historical data storage, or ideally it will be a combination of all these options.
 These providers could serve the data in many ways, such as on a torrent, FTP, Filecoin or IPFS.

 History expiry is somewhat controversial because so far Ethereum has always implicitly guaranteed the availability of any historical data.
 A full sync from genesis has always been possible as standard, even if it relies on rebuilding some older data from snapshots.
 History expiry moves the responsibility for providing this guarantee outside of the Ethereum core protocol.
 This could introduce new censorship risks if it is centralized organizations that end up stepping in to provide historical data.

 EIP-4444 is not yet ready to ship, but it is under active discussion.
 Interestingly, the challenges with EIP-4444 are not so much technical, but mostly community management.
-In order for this to ship, there needs to be community buy-in that inludes not only agreement but also commitments to store and serve historical data from trustworthy entities.
+In order for this to ship, there needs to be community buy-in that includes not only agreement but also commitments to store and serve historical data from trustworthy entities.

 This upgrade doesn't fundamentally change how Ethereum nodes handle state data, it just changes how historical data is accessed.